Fatbirder's Top 1000 Birding Websites

 SOUTHERN MIGRANT HAWKER-OTMOOR RSPB

-Over the past two years, I have visited various sites across the British Isles to observe different Odonata species.
-Recently, I came across a social media post about the sighting of Southern Migrant Hawkers at Otmoor RSPB, in Oxfordshire.
-The reports mentioned that a few teneral females and two blue males had been spotted in the last few days.
-Since I had never seen this species before and Otmoor is only half an hour from where I'm staying, it provided a convenient option compared to making a longer journey to Kent, which is known as the best place in the British Isles to see them.
+Over the past two years, I have visited various sites across the British Isles in pursuit of different Odonata species.
+Recently, a social media post caught my eye reporting sightings of Southern Migrant Hawkers (Aeshna affinis) at Otmoor RSPB, Oxfordshire.
+Observers had noted a few teneral females and two striking blue males over the past few days.
+Having never seen this species before—and with Otmoor just half an hour from where I am staying—it offered a convenient alternative to a longer journey to Kent, the traditional stronghold for this dragonfly in Britain.

 Today, I visited Otmoor for the first time.
-After several hours of searching without any luck, I was fortunate to meet another dragonfly enthusiast who was also hoping to find this species.
-We exchanged phone numbers to stay in touch while continuing our search for the Southern Migrant Hawker dragonfly, in case one of us came across it.
+After several hours of searching without success, I was fortunate to meet another dragonfly enthusiast who was also hoping to find this species.
+We exchanged phone numbers to stay in touch, in case one of us located a Southern Migrant Hawker.

-While exploring the reserve, I was pleased to see the long-staying Glossy Ibis and several other birds that were seen throughout the visit.
+While exploring the reserve, I was delighted to encounter the long-staying Glossy Ibis (Plegadis falcinellus) and several other notable birds, which added to the enjoyment of the visit.

 Cattle egrets were in good numbers on the reserve.